After a seismic shock, surprising resilience

 Firms will need to upgrade their infrastructure to accommodate remote working.
 At the same time, many employers who want office workers back at their desks will have to improve facilities’ health and safety standards to provide for social distancing and other anti-virus measures.
 As offices go, so do hotels, restaurants and other businesses that depend on the patronage of office workers.

 As time goes on, the unpredictable repercussions may become more predictable.
 But investors shouldn’t count on that.
-They’ll need to be agile to thrive in what we all hope is soon a post-COVID-19 era.
+They’ll need to be agile in order to thrive in (what we hope is soon to be) a post-COVID-19 era.

 “People want that 15-minute lifestyle if they can get it.
 They want walkable, amenitized, real places that allow them to live fuller lives without having to get into a car and transition from one segment of their life to another.”